Saturday, October 17, 2009

 My kids have been enjoying the fruits of my labor

+This little ladybug is made with red velvet cake and buttercream frosting.
 Again, the cake is red velvet and the yummy ice cream is actually dark chocolate buttercream.